makennedy626/udacity_AI_for_Healthcare/Pneumonia Detection in X Rays/home/FDA_Submission.md

 **Intended Use Statement: This algorithm is used to aid Radiologists in detecting pneumonia in a chest x-ray.**

 **Indications for Use: To improve turnaround time for diagnosing patients, a Radiologist will send the dicom file to the algorithm and will be presented with the algorithms prediction of pneumonia or no pneumonia.
-The model is to be used on chest x-rays with a modality of DX and a patient position of either AP or PA.**
+The model is to be used on chest x-rays with a modality of DX and a patient position of either AP or PA.
+Since the model was trained on data with the majority of patient ages ranging from thirty to sixty, the model should be used on patients in this range and may be less accurate outside of this range.
+The model can be used on patients of male or female gender.
+Note that this age range is based off of the EDA that shows a Pneumonia Patient Age Distribution with mean of 44 and std of 17.**

 **Device Limitations: This should not be used as a diagnostic device - it is ultimately up to the Radiologist to make the diagnosis.
+The model should be limited to age ranges of thirty to sixty, but does not need to be limited to any comorbidities.
 The model took an hour to train in the virtual GPU workspace provided, so the time cost of training should be considered when someone is deciding whether to re-train or not.**

 **Clinical Impact of Performance: Improved turnaround time for diagnosing patients.**